Preliminary Proposal Submissions - CLOSED

 Proposals are invited for a Leading Edge Workshop to be sponsored by the Psychonomic Society (PS) in 2018.
 Financial support available.
 The initial deadline is May 1, 2017 for a workshop to be held in 2018.

-The deadline for outline proposals (max 500 words) is April 30, 2017.
+The deadline for outline proposals (max 500 words) was May 1, 2017.
 Selected applicants will then be invited to submit full proposals on or before September 8, 2017.
 A final funding decision will be made by the Governing Board during their meeting in Vancouver, British Columbia, Canada on November 8, 2017.